-An identical workshop takes place in Bucharest on 16th and 17th November, where Professor Ole Petersen, Academic Director of the Cardiff Hub, and Esther Dorado-Ladera will have significant roles, along with Professor Tadeusz Luty, Academic Director of the Wroclaw Hub.
+An identical workshop took place in Bucharest on 16th and 17th November, where Professor Ole Petersen, Academic Director of the Cardiff Hub, and Esther Dorado-Ladera had significant roles, along with Professor Tadeusz Luty, Academic Director of the Wroclaw Hub.

 Can we get more food from the oceans?
 A public debate in Cardiff

 With the world’s human population projected to grow to between 9 and 10 billion by 2050, should we look to the oceans to feed ourselves?
 This was the theme of a lively public debate held in Cardiff on 15th July, as part of the Food from the Oceans project, coordinated by the Cardiff Hub on behalf of SAPEA (Science Advice for Policy by European Academies).